folio-org/stripes/doc/settings-and-preferences.md

 Stripes provides means for users to configure FOLIO.
 Such configuration can be either global across an entire tenant, or local to specific user.

-* _Settings_ refer to tenant-level configuration, such as the the loan policies in use, the resource-types available for cataloging, and the patron groups to which users can belong.
+* _Settings_ refer to tenant-level configuration, such as the loan policies in use, the resource-types available for cataloging, and the patron groups to which users can belong.

 * _Preferences_ refer to user-level configuration, such as the avatar to be displayed, notification preferences, and the password in use.

 * We use _configuration_ as a general term that encompasses both settings and preferences.

-In many cases, the two levels of configuation are disjoint: there is no such thing as a user-level preference for which loan policies are in user, or a tenant-level setting of a user's avatar.
+In many cases, the two levels of configuration are disjoint: there is no such thing as a user-level preference for which loan policies are in user, or a tenant-level setting of a user's avatar.

 However, some configuration makes sense at both levels: for example, consider the choice of localization.
-A university in Texas may set the locale to `en-US` (English, United States), since it is primarily Anglophone; but many individual users maybe primarily Spanish-speaking, and will want to set a user-level preference for the `es` locale.
+A university in Texas may set the locale to `en-US` (English, United States), since it is primarily Anglophone; but many individual users may be primarily Spanish-speaking, and will want to set a user-level preference for the `es` locale.
 In such cases, the user-level preference should always override the tenant-level setting.

 ### Tenant defaults for user preferences

 Many institutions will want to prepare the default preferences of users before the users first log in.
-The simplest way to do, both from implementation and UX perspectives, is to have a specuak user called “Default Preferences” or similar, which administrators can log in as, and set the preferences as desired.
+The simplest way to do, both from implementation and UX perspectives, is to have a special user called “Default Preferences” or similar, which administrators can log in as, and set the preferences as desired.
 Whenever a new user is created, the initial set of preferences would be copied from this user.
 Note, then, that default preferences really are preferences rather than settings -- even though they are in some sense a property of the tenant.

 ## UX concerns